 Have you had a severe COVID-19 disease course and want to breathe easily again?
 We offer you pulmonary rehab tailored to your individual needs.

-Our information is based on the current status as of April 6, 2020.
+Our answers are based on the current scientific information as of April 8, 2020.

 People at a higher risk of getting seriously ill from Coronavirus (COVID-19) are people over the age of 80 years old.
 However the risk starts to increase for those over the age of 50 years and those with a pre-existing medical condition: